Search Laboratory’s Take on Global Voice Search

 Mobile voice search has definitely gone global, and the Asian-Pacific market is driving the largest demand:

-Even with these impressive figures, the move toward multilingual voice search is a gradual one at best.
-According to Nicola, although there are dozens of languages spoken across Europe, “online spend from the UK, France, and Germany accounts for over two-thirds of all ecommerce spend in Europe.
-For that reason alone, voice search is used more in those countries.”
-Nicola believes that eventually however, voice search software will have no choice but to push out into additional languages to meet the needs of a growing global, mobile-friendly, Internet-savvy audience.
-But for now, ecommerce remains quite dominant in limited markets.
+Even with these impressive figures, the move toward multilingual voice search is gradual at best.
+According to Nicola, although there are dozens of languages spoken across Europe, “online spending from the UK, France, and Germany accounts for over two-thirds of all eCommerce spend in Europe.
+For that reason, voice search is used more in those countries.”
+Nicola believes that eventually, however, voice search software will have no choice but to push out into additional languages to meet the needs of a growing global, mobile-friendly, Internet-savvy audience.
+But for now, eCommerce remains quite dominant in limited markets.
 Google Home is currently offered in only eight languages.
 Echo is only available in countries that rely on English, German, and Japanese, and Apple Home Pod is only available in English-speaking markets.

 What Does the Future Hold for Voice Search?

-Arguably, for many people, voice search has become the primary online search method simply for the ease of use and the near-immediate results.
+Arguably, for many people, voice search has become the primary online search method simply for ease of use and near-immediate results.
 However, voice search is still working on some growing pains.
 Responses are not always accurate, and sometimes the voice assistants get information quite confused.
-Results still heavily depend upon a person’s location which can render quite frustrating at times, and users often have to change the way they phrase a certain question in order to achieve the desired outcome.
-And while Google has advanced to the point of handling compound queries, it can still be duped by customer reviews that lead them to “best” and “worst” results that may not in fact, be accurate.
-Inconsistencies and complex language structures aside, voice search is likely to only advance, and will eventually be capable of handling complex queries in multiple languages.
+Results still heavily dependent upon a person’s location, which can render quite frustrating at times, and users often have to change the way they phrase a certain question in order to achieve the desired outcome.
+And while Google has advanced to the point of handling compound queries, it can still be duped by customer reviews that lead them to “best” and “worst” results that may not, in fact, be accurate.
+Inconsistencies and complex language structures aside, voice search is likely only to advance, and will eventually be capable of handling complex queries in multiple languages.